 The Cortex-A55 is a superscalar CPU which can dual-issue many pairs of instructions including scalar and 64/128-bit Neon instructions, as well as pairs of 64-bit Neon instructions.
 Notable exceptions are most pairs of 128-bit Neon instructions, and pairs of multiply-accumulate scalar instructions.
 We express those characteristics in SLOTHY as follows: First, we add two execution units for 64-bit vector operations, but mark 128-bit vector instructions as occupying both.
-Second, we model two scalar execution units and mark one as capable of multiple-accumulate instructions; this is a deviation from the SWOG showing 3 scalar pipelines, but our model is sufficient for our purposes.
-Third, we model separate execution units for load/store operations.
-Finally, we incorporate issue-slot restrictions, an important example being that most 128-bit Neon instructions are only issued on slot 0.
+Second, for scalar operations, we also model two execution units, and mark only one as capable of performing multiple-accumulate instructions; this is a slight deviation from the SWOG, which shows 3 scalar pipelines, but our model is sufficient for our purposes.
+Third, we model separate execution units for load and store operations, in accordance with the SWOG.
+Finally, we reflect issue-slot restrictions documented in the SWOG in our model, an important example being that most 128-bit Neon instructions are only issued on slot 0.

 Latencies and throughputs are modelled as provided in the SWOG, with occasional changes as suggested by our microbenchmarks.
 We also model the forwarding paths for scalar and Neon multiply-accumulate sequences in SLOTHY, including their additional constraints identified and highlighted in [Len19].

 Cortex-A72.
 In contrast to the Cortex-M55, Cortex-M85 and Cortex-A55 microarchitectures considered above, the Cortex-A72 is a triple-issue, out-of-order microarchitecture.
-We refer to Section 4.10 for the general discussion of the uses SLOTHY can have in this context.
+We refer to Section 3.10 for the general discussion of the uses SLOTHY can have in this context.
 For Cortex-A72, our SLOTHY model captures a somewhat heuristic combination of frontend and backend constraints, as we explain now.

-The first important observation is that the Cortex-A72 has two Neon execution pipelines in its out-of-order backend [Armj, Section 2.1], while the frontend can dispatch one micro-operation per cycle to the respective issue queues [Armj, Section 4.1].
+The first important observation is that the Cortex-A72 has two Neon execution pipelines in its out-of-order backend [Armj, Section 2.1], while the frontend can dispatch one microoperation per cycle to the respective issue queues [Armj, Section 4.1].
 This implies that Neon-heavy workloads, such as the Number Theoretic Transform (NTT), can achieve an optimum of 2 Neon Instructions per Cycle (IPC) only if the in-order frontend also achieves this throughput - a scheduling sensitive problem amenable to encoding in SLOTHY.
 Concretely, code should be scheduled so that in every cycle, exactly two Neon instructions are dispatched, one for each of the two Neon pipelines.

 Motivated by the above, our SLOTHY-model of Cortex-A72 has as "execution units" the dispatch slots in the Cortex-A72 in-order frontend (detailed in [Armj, Section 4.1]).
-In this context, the notion of "latency" is not immediately meaningful, as an instruction's readiness for dispatch is independent of its readiness for execution.
-Similarly, dispatch throughput is different from the execution throughput: 128-bit Neon integer multiplication instructions dispatch at a rate of 1 IPC, even though execution happens with at most \(^{1}\)2 IPC on Cortex-A72.
+In this context, the notion of "latency" is not immediately meaningful since an instruction's readiness for dispatch is independent of its readiness for execution.
+Similarly, the dispatch throughput is usually different from the execution throughput; for example, 128-bit Neon integer multiplication instructions can be dispatched at a rate of 1 IPC, even though their execution happens with at most 1/2 IPC on Cortex-A72.
 Despite this semantic discrepancy, we found that modelling the frontend latency and throughput constraints in accordance with the backend constraints, lead to good results.
-Intuitively, this is plausible, as a dispatch rate that's consistently higher than the backend's execution rate would eventually overflow the issue queues.
+Intuitively, this is plausible, since a dispatch rate that's consistently higher than the backend's execution rate would eventually overflow the issue queues and lead to stall.